sgmne/AnalogKeypad/README.md

 analog pins and sets of resistors to encode button switch inputs to one or few pins.
-When a larger number of buttons is used the conventional method of encoding the buttons by resisitve voltage dividers becomes complex and inaccurate.
+When a larger number of buttons is used the conventional method of encoding the buttons by resistive voltage dividers becomes complex and inaccurate.
 Furthermore, such design requires complex algorithm to decode the button or very accurate resistor selection.